devosku/experiments/README.md

-# Experiments for Infrastructure as Code

-Repository for experiments, templates and examples to deploy infrastructures with code using different tools and platforms.
+# DevOsku experiments

+My repository for experiments, templates and examples.
+The purpose of this is to gather different experiments that I have made for future references.
+Whatever is here should not be considered production ready, but feel free to use whatever you want.

 ## Experiments

+### IaC (Infrastructure as Code)

+Experiments in deploying infrastructures with infrastructure as code using different tools and platforms.

 - [Cloudflare Worker deployment example with Wrangler](./wrangler-cloudflare-workers)

-## IaC tools
+#### IaC Links

 - [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html)
     - Tool for deploying infrastructure to AWS